-Inflation is defined as an ongoing increase in the general price level and is most often measured as the twelve-month change in the consumer price index (CPI), which measures the average price of goods and services in the market.
-Inflation entails a decline in the value of money; that is, each króna buys a smaller amount of goods and services.
+When the price of goods and services rises overall, this is referred to as inflation.
+Inflation is defined as a permanent rise in the general price level.
+It is measured as the change in the consumer price index (CPI) over the preceding twelve months.
+The CPI measures the average price of the goods and services purchased by Icelandic households each month.
+Inflation entails a decline in the value and purchasing power of money; that is, each króna buys a smaller amount of goods and services.
 Statistics Iceland measures the CPI, based on regular surveys of household expenditures nationwide.

 What is inflation?

-Inflation is defined as an ongoing rise in the general price level over time, and it entails a decline in the value of money; that is, each króna buys a smaller amount of goods and services.
-The general price level refers to the average price of goods and services in the market, and not the price of a specific product or type of service.
-An ongoing rise in the price level refers to a series of increases over a relatively long period of time, and not an increase stemming from one-off changes such as changes in the tax system or those due to improved quality of specific goods.
-Therefore, not all price increases can be classified as inflation.
-For instance, when petrol prices rise because of a drop in the global oil supply and it becomes more costly to procure oil, such price increases are an example of changes in relative prices, not inflation.
-In general, monetary policy does not respond to price increases stemming from such factors unless they affect expectations about the future inflation rate.
+Inflation is defined as a permanent rise in the general price level over time, and it entails a decline in the value and purchasing power of money; that is, each króna buys a smaller amount of goods and services.
+The general price level refers to the average price of goods and services in the market, not to the price of an individual product or type of service.
+A permanent rise in the price level refers to a series of price increases over a relatively long period, and not to a price increase stemming from a single cause, such as a change in taxes or an improvement in the quality of a given product.
+In general, monetary policy does not respond to such one-off changes in the price of a specific product or service unless they affect expectations about future inflation.

 The most common measures of changes in the price level are consumer price indices.
 In Iceland, the index used is the consumer price index (CPI) compiled by Statistics Iceland.
-The CPI is used both to measure inflation and as a reference for price indexation.
+The CPI is used to measure inflation and is also the most commonly used reference for price indexation.

 How is the CPI measured?

-The CPI measures changes in the price of private consumption.
-Statistics Iceland measures the CPI each month, after having surveyed the price of all goods and services in a defined consumption basket.
-The consumption basket is based on the results of regularly conducted Statistics Iceland expenditure surveys, which determine which goods and services consumers buy, and in what amounts.
-The survey findings determine the weight assigned to individual goods and services in the CPI.
-The expenditure survey has been carried out continuously since 2000, and the results are used in the annual revision of the CPI base.
+The CPI measures changes in the price level of private consumption.
+Statistics Iceland computes the CPI on a monthly basis, based on measurements of the price of all goods and services included in a predefined household consumption basket.
+The consumption basket is based on the results of regularly conducted Statistics Iceland spending surveys, which determine which goods and services consumers buy, and in what amounts.
+The results of the spending surveys therefore determine which specific goods or services are included in the CPI.